COded Taking And Giving (COTAG): Enhancing Transport Layer Performance over Indoor Millimeter Wave Access Networks: Introduction

-\IEEEPARstart{T}{he} demand for immersive content such as augmented reality (AR) and virtual reality (VR) is growing rapidly.
-These applications require high-throughput (100 Mbps to few Gbps) and low-latency (1 ms to few ms) network connectivity to support their rich, dynamic, and interactive content.
+The demand for immersive content such as augmented reality (AR) and virtual reality (VR) is growing rapidly.
+These applications require high-throughput and low-latency network connectivity to support their rich, dynamic, and interactive content.
 They also need wireless connectivity for untethered access.
-In this paper, we assume that the wireless connectivity is provided using millimeter wave (mmWave) based communication link(s).
+In this paper, we assume that the wireless connectivity is \ICC{primarily} provided using millimeter wave (mmWave) based communication link.
 Note that, mmWave links have the potential to support high throughput because there is a large amount of spectrum available in this frequency band, e.g., Federal Communications Commission (FCC) has allocated 7 GHz (57 GHz – 64 GHz) of contiguous unlicensed spectrum for commercial and public use.

 As the mmWave band brings the channel capacity to a new high level, there are also challenges.
 One challenge with the mmWave band is that the beams are substantially more directional than the conventional sub-6 GHz band.
-Furthermore, link bandwidth degrades more severely at the mmWave band than at the sub-6 GHz band.
+Furthermore, link bandwidth degrades more severely at the mmWave band than at the sub-6 GHz band \cite{Sun2018, TS}.
 For example, the 60 GHz signal attenuates 15 to 20 dB for the first-order reflected path as compared to the line-of-sight (LOS) path.
 Although adaptive beam management can alleviate deterioration in channel conditions, detecting a change in the channel conditions as well as reforming the beams takes time.
-The delays incurred in adapting the beams adversely affect the end-to-end latency and the resulting end-to-end throughput, which in turn degrades AR/VR experience.
-Finally, at certain frequencies especially around the 60 GHz band, the mmWave channels are highly susceptible to human blockages.
+The delays incurred in adapting the beams adversely affect the end-to-end latency and the resulting end-to-end throughput, which in turn degrades AR/VR experience. \ICCfinal{Additionally}, at certain frequencies especially around the 60 GHz band, the mmWave channels are highly susceptible to human blockages. \ICCfinal{Finally, although dual connectivity reduces end-to-end outage probability\cite{WirelessURLLC}, the link quality imbalance in dual connectivity can impact upper-layer end-to-end throughput and latency.}

-Channel fluctuations caused by human movements and blockages may be alleviated either by waiting for the blockages to dissipate by human movement or by reforming the beams or by handing off the connection to a different access point (AP).
-All of these ways of alleviating the channel degradation incur delays which are detrimental to AR/VR experience.
-One promising approach to avoid the delays is dual connectivity.
-In dual connectivity, the user is concurrently connected through two wireless links, either through two different APs or through the same AP but via different beams.
-As long as only one beam is blocked by human movement, contents can be delivered to the AR/VR application, albeit at a possibly reduced data rate.
-Since there will be no total loss of connectivity unless both links are blocked, there is potential to preserve AR/VR experience.
-And we pursue this approach in the paper.